joinpursuit/AC3.2/lessons/numbers/exercises/exercises.md

 #### Question 9.

 What integer types could you use for the offending value in Question 8 that would not produce an error?:
+Answer = UInt8
 #### Question 10.

 What are the differences between ```Double``` and ```Int``` in the numbers they can represent and how they store them?
+Answer = Double are stored in binary multiplied with a decimal with a base 10 and Int is just stored in binary.

 #### Question 11.

 What are the differences between ```Float``` and ```Double```?
+Answer = Double is more accurate when representing decimal numbers.
+Double stored is stored in Int64 while Float is stored in Int32.

 #### Question 12.

 What will the following code do?:
+Answer = The code followering will produce an error message.
 ```swift
 var width: Double = 48.8
 var extraWidth: Float = 10.5